 Beautifully located just outside of Stockholm in Ekerö, you can pick your own apples at Rosenhill, a traditional and organic family farm that produces vegetables, apples and its own apple juice.
 You can also bring your handpicked apples here to turn them into your very own äppelmust.
 Afterwards, you can unwind and enjoy a selection of sandwiches, soup and ice cream as well as cookies at the attached café.

-The island of Djurgården is a lush green oasis right in the middle of Stockholm.
+The island of Djurgården is a lush green oasis right in the middle of Stockholm, which in autumn turns golden.
 It is not only home to some of the city’s most famous museums and attractions like the ABBA museum, the Vasa Museum and the Gröna Lund amusement park but it is also famous for its rich nature and parks.

 Whether you come here for the cultural attractions or for hiking, the island is always worth a visit, no matter the weather.
 In autumn, there are always a lot of new exhibitions and fun activities to be found here, surrounded by beautiful nature.